 Good Morning America challenged me to fly to a random destination of their choosing for free.
 Here’s how I did it:

 I like to put things off until the absolute late minute.
-In fact, I was planning on writing this post last week as a follow up to my post on the importance of getting started with travel hacking right away.
+In fact, I was planning on writing this post last week as a follow up to my post on the importance of getting started with points and miles in the right away.

 But then I decided to put it off by diving in to another project (which you’ll be seeing soon), helping a few clients book ridiculously cheap vacations, and taking weekend trips to Vegas, Boston, and New York City.